A conservation covenant is one of the most powerful promises you can make.

 - Income tax benefits: if you register a covenant on a property with significant ecological value, you may be eligible for income tax benefits through the federal Ecological Gifts Program.

-- Property tax benefits: if you register a covenant through the Islands Trust Conservancy’s Natural Area Protection Tax Exemption Program (NAPTEP), you can receive an annual property tax exemption of 65% on the protected portion of the land.
-In addition, if a covenant significantly restricts future use, lowering the property’s market value, BC Assessment may lower your property’s assessed value, lowering your property taxes owed each year.
+- Property tax benefits: if you register a covenant through the Islands Trust’s Natural Area Protection Tax Exemption Program (NAPTEP), you can receive an annual property tax exemption of 65% on the protected portion of the land.
+Alternatively, outside of NAPTEP, if a covenant significantly restricts future use, lowering the property’s market value, BC Assessment may lower your property’s assessed value, lowering your property taxes owed each year.

 North & South Pender Landowners: The Morrison Waxler Biodiversity Protection Legacy Fund offers grants to North & South Pender landowners to cover some of the costs involved with registering a conservation covenant or NAPTEP covenant.